 - Private equity or private investors — you may be able to find third parties looking for investment opportunities.

 If you’re looking to implement vertical integration and are searching for the right business loan, Nav can help.
-We use your information to match you to the loans and financing options that you’re most likely to qualify for, saving you time and resources.
-Sign up for a Nav account to get started today.
+We use your information to match you to loans and financing options, saving you time and resources.
+Get started with Nav today.